 - Interactive prototyping

-5. Validate: Test the idea with users, business stakeholders, and technical experts
+5. Validate: Idea with users, business stakeholders, and technical experts

 This is the moment of truth!
 Test the prototype with multiple live users and get valuable direct feedback by watching the users interact with the product.
 At the end of the sprint, there is a recap and next steps.
 Techniques include: